cms636/cms636.github.io/_posts/2016-03-12-final-project-idea-photos-of-time.md

 published: true
 author: Alan Casallas
 category: updates
-tags: null
+tags:
+  - "null"
 title: "Final Project Idea: Photos of Time"
 ---

-## Project Title ##
+## Problem Statement ##
-Photos of Time
+The flow of time can cause us to forget what used to exist but no longer does.
+One way we deal with this is by keeping photos and pictures, a large quantity of which have been amassed over the course of human history.
+The problem that this project would address is that we sometimes neglect how landscapes have changed over time.
+Residents of modern-day Manhattan may not realize how radically different their zone is today from how it was in the days of the Native Americans.
+To tackle this problem, this project aims to give users an easy-to-use interface to explore how different regions have changed in appearence over time.

 ## Approach ##
 In this project, we would create a website where the user sees a map of the Earth and has a slider to set the date to a different point in time.
-They can then click on the map of Earth, and a drawing or photograph will pop up of the point in time and space they selected.
+When the user clicks on a point in the map, it will bring up a photo from a database that most closely matches the point in time and space that the user has selected.

 ## Audience ##
 Our audience would be general, since the website would be easy to use and I believe everyone will be interested in playing with the tool.
 Perhaps historians would be most interested to learn how landscapes change over centuries of human inhabitance.